lgraubner/sass-boilerplate/README.md

-# Base SASS project
+# Sass boilerplate

-This is a starting point for projects using SASS.
+This is a starting point for projects using Sass.
 The following features are included:

 * Folder structure orientated on the [7-1 Pattern](http://sass-guidelin.es/#the-7-1-pattern)
 * Reset (provided by [normalize.css](https://necolas.github.io/normalize.css/))